carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ```
 fn F[Type:$ T](T: x) -> T {
   // Can accept values of any type.
-But, since we no nothing of the type,
+But, since we no nothing about the
-  // we don't know about any operations on `x` inside this function.
+  // type, we don't know about any operations on `x` inside this function.
   return x;
 }